1afa/sambadav/README.md

 ```

 At this point all the files are in the right place, all that's left is
-to configure Apache and SambaDAV.
+to configure the webserver and SambaDAV.

 ## Webserver configuration

-We'll assume we installed SambaDAV in `/var/www/htdocs/webfolders`, where
-`/var/www/htdocs` is the server root.
-We prefer the `/webfolders` subdirectory
-over `/sambadav` because it's implementation-neutral and easier for users to
+We assume that you're running your web server on the standard port 443 (because
+you're using SSL!) and want to serve SambaDAV from a subdirectory.
+In the
+browser, SambaDAV will be available via `https://example.com/webfolders`.
+For
-remember when visiting with a browser.
-For native WebDAV clients we'll do one
-better and allow them to connect straight to the root of the domain at port 80,
+native WebDAV clients we'll do one better and allow them to connect straight to
-by redirecting them in two steps to the proper location.
-This is more than
+`http://example.com/`, by redirecting them in two steps to the proper location.
-just fancy: it's the only way the internal Windows XP WebDAV client will
+This is more than just fancy: it's the only way the internal Windows XP WebDAV
-connect to a subfolder over SSL at all.
+client will connect to a subfolder over SSL at all.

 The webserver configuration is fairly involved because we want to support as
 wide a range of clients as possible.
 Support for Windows XP's built-in WebDAV
 client in particular is tricky to set up.
 The Windows XP client always connects
 to the root of the domain at port 80.
 In order to get it to use SSL at port 443
-and use the `/webfolders` subdirectory, we must take the following steps:
+and use `/webfolders`, we must take the following steps:

 1. Detect that a Windows XP client is trying to connect to port 80 at the
    root of the domain by sniffing the user agent string;